deangela/DM1123-VFS-FA17-Duff/dm1123vfs_show_and_tells.md

 Various ways to share your presentation with professor (not limited to):

-* **Upload your presentation exported AS A PDF in the following google drive folder your NYU GMAIL account (NOT your personal gmail account):** https://drive.google.com/open?id=0B3GbS-Wqk2AHVWVJLUxqVlJYZ3M
+* **Upload your presentation exported AS A PDF in the following google drive folder from your NYU GMAIL account (NOT your personal gmail account):** https://drive.google.com/open?id=0B3GbS-Wqk2AHVWVJLUxqVlJYZ3M
 * **OR** share a link (i.e. prezi, etc.) with me via the main slack channel
 * **OR**  share a google slides presentation with deangela.duff@nyu.edu (file -> share)